 Macau is like a mini Las Vegas.Lots of casino, clubs,

 Stayed at the Venetian last month.
 It is huge!
 Macau is a mix of Portuguese and Chinese in the architecture and people.
 I have visited a few times and its not just the casinos, there are a few scenic and historic places to see.
 However, it is also a good spot to base yourself for some frantic shopping over the border in ZhuHai.
 This is well worth the visit!
-(With an appropriate Chinese visa!) over 7 years ago
+(With an appropriate Chinese visa!) almost 8 years ago

 Firstly Macau is also a feeling, an attempt to keep a glimpse of its Portugese history intact - there are small streets as you walk around where you will wonder just for a moment if you are in Europe.
 Yes, it has all the glitz, all the 'glamour', but do you really just want to see another brochure place?
 What Macau has is pockets of charm, easily accessible WALKING touring around many of its main attractions in the old city, and efficient buses and transport systems to move around wider Macau.
 For a small place it is quite spread out.